 Key Differences Between Primary and Secondary Metabolites

-- The primary metabolites are considered as the products that are produced during the growth phase of organisms and are primarily involved in the growth and development of an organism.
-On the other hand, secondary metabolites are said to be as the end products of the primary metabolites, involved in the stationary phase during the growth of a microorganism and play a role in ecological functions.
+- The primary metabolites are produced during the growth phase of organisms.
+They are primarily involved in the growth and development of an organism.
+In contrast, secondary metabolites are the by-products of the primary metabolites.
+An organism manufactures them during the stationary phase.

-- Primary metabolism pathway occurs at the growth phase and is also known as trophophase while the secondary metabolism pathway occurs at the stationary phase and is also known as idiophase.
+- The primary metabolism pathway occurs in the growth phase known as Trophophase.
+While the secondary metabolism pathway occurs at the stationary phase known as Idiophase.
+The body manufactures the primary metabolites in a relatively larger proportion.
+This makes their extraction easy.

-- Examples of primary metabolites are vitamins, carbohydrates, proteins, and lipids while secondary metabolites examples are phenolics, steroids, essential oils, alkaloids, steroids are few examples.
+Whereas they produce secondary metabolites to obtain antibiotics, growth hormones, pigments etc. - Examples of primary metabolites are vitamins, carbohydrates, proteins, and lipids.
+While that of secondary metabolites are phenolics, steroids, essential oils, alkaloids, and steroids.

 Conclusion